Rat (film): Plot

 Because Hubert turned back into a man, Phelim and Conchita are nervous that no one will believe their story.
 They decide to lock Hubert in his room and use a replacement rat for public appearances.
-However, Hubert's old flame and neighbour, Daisy (Veronica Duffy) becomes sceptical when she hears him yelling that he needs to use the bathroom and calls for the police to investigate.
+However, Hubert's old flame and neighbour, Daisy becomes sceptical when she hears him yelling that he needs to use the bathroom and calls for the police to investigate.
 While Hubert is in the bathroom, he remembers that as a rat, he saw Phelim hide the manuscript of the book in a cupboard.
 He takes the manuscript and hides it in his shirt.
 When the family realise that Hubert should be away from prying eyes, Conchita goes to tell him that they are sending him to a mental hospital until the book comes out.

 When the police arrive, Marietta finds a letter written by her father saying that he feels the same way that he did before he turned into a rat.
 A rat then runs out the door and the family chases it in the street.
 When they get the rat back, Phelim tries to put it in the oven and it bites him on the finger.
 Hubert then appears behind them as a man and explains that the rat Phelim is holding is Conchita.
 He says that when he bit her earlier, he felt something leave his body and enter hers.
 He then explains that instead of a book about the family's loyalty, Phelim has been writing about their thoughts of killing Hubert and plans to abandon him at the maggot factory.
 They throw Phelim out and tell him never to return.

 Marietta is worried about her mother and Hubert says that she will turn back into a woman when she serves her time.
 The film ends with the family at the pub with Hubert and Conchita, now a woman again, singing karaoke.
 It also shows a rat in the pub that has an earring like the one that Phelim wears.